 might find it difficult to see how their designer handbag is contributing to their environmental footprint.
 More companies are going green and claiming that global warming is the reason behind that, but how is the average person reading the newspaper or watching the news to understand how those actions directly relate to the issue at hand?
 Are the municipal vehicles used within your city as green as possible?
 Who can you talk to about climate control?

 This section of our site is directly linked to global warming and the many areas where we see either the idea or the impact on our daily lives.
-Our production of carbon through various means of transportation is the most obvious area in the lives of Canadians when it comes to global warming, but there are other areas in our daily lives that can be directly linked to this problem as well, from what we do with our private and bad credit mortgage lenders to where our leather phone cases are made.
+Our production of carbon through various means of transportation is the most obvious area in the lives of Canadians when it comes to global warming, but there are other areas in our daily lives that can be directly linked to this problem as well, from what we do with our mortgage lenders to where our leather phone cases are made.

 Our purpose is to discuss ways in which, as individuals, we can reduce the contributions to global warming that we make.
 It could mean embracing new technology, it could mean turning our backs on companies that do not ascribe to an environmentally conscious way of doing business.
 We will look at whether it's reasonable to ask people to pay more for homes for sale with green amenities.
 We will also take a look at some of the latest developments on the global warming front; discussing how much of our crazy weather is directly linked to a warmer planet, for example.